 - On the other hand, he says that “attraction between persons of the same sex” can be “godly,” that “same-sex love” can be “pure and godly,” that “having loving desires for people of one’s own sex is not at all sinful,” that even “passionate love between people of the same sex” can be “praiseworthy,” that only “same-sex attraction in its fallen form … includes desires for genital sexual actions,” [emphasis added] and that “same-sex love, when properly experienced and purely expressed, is always God’s sacred gift.” [emphasis added]

 It might be said in Hopko’s defense that inasmuch as there is in a particular person’s “same-sex attraction” an element of genuine, unselfish love for someone of the same sex, that love is godly.
 But such love is not what psychologists mean when they speak of “same-sex attraction,” neither is it what Hopko himself always means when he speaks of “same-sex love,” nor is it what C.S.
 Lewis meant when he wrote of “eros.”
 For Lewis, eros was a strictly male-female love, defined by “delighted pre-occupation” and intense desire for personal union, such that a husband would look upon his wife as his “other half,” and a wife might say to her husband, “I could just eat you up!”
 When would such a love be appropriate between two men?
 Even the iron bond of combat brotherhood does not fit the description of eros or match the infatuation of a young man with a young woman—or of a gay man with another man.
-A man might “properly experience and purely express” deep and intense charity, friendship, and affection for another man, but not eros, for eros is a strictly sexual love and desire that “become evil” when misdirected toward someone of the same sex.
+A man might “properly experience and purely express” deep and intense charity, friendship, and affection for another man, but not eros, for eros is strictly sexual love and desire, which “become evil” when misdirected toward someone of the same sex.

 Hopko, however, writes as if same-sex eros can be sinless and godly.
 In fact, the only aspect of homosexuality he explicitly condemns in the book is same-sex “genital sexual actions.”
 This leaves open the possibility that “same-sex love” could be “properly experienced and purely expressed” by kissing, hugging, holding hands, and otherwise living and relating as a married couple.
 Hopko says nothing about such experiences or expressions.
 Perhaps this is just an oversight—something he didn’t think to cover—but perhaps the oversight was occasioned by his inadequate definition and application of key concepts.
 Either way, the oversight lends itself to abuse by gay activists, who, by stressing the condemnation of only genital sex, can effectively normalize all other gay behavior.
 Think about it: If the only thing condemned were genital sex, gays would be free to live as gay as they please so long as they do not copulate in public or advocate sodomy.